 Size9 inches (23 cm)

-HabitatShallow coral and rocky reefs and sea grass beds
+HabitatShallow coral and rocky reefs, sea grass beds

-- Sergeant major has five black vertical body bars; its upper body is usually yellow.
+- Sergeant majors have five black vertical body bars; their upper body is usually yellow.

 The sergeant major is a nest-building species and males will guard the eggs after spawning.